Colorado4Wheeler/Device-Extensions/EPS Device Extensions.indigoPlugin/Contents/Server Plugin/lib/_RELEASENOTES.md

 Version 2.3.1
 ---------------

+NOTE: Until 2.3.1 these changes were pseudo logged elsewhere, this represents the official library release notes since then.

 * Changed a devices divide by zero exception by checking for a zero/null condition before trying to calculate runtime percentage in runConcurrentThread (found in Homebridge Buddy, distributed change with 1.0.6)